Find more information about what to expect when participating in an early phase study.

 Do I have to be ill or in pain to test the medicines?

-No, we are not testing to see if the medicine works or not.
+No, in the Austin clinical research unit, we are not testing to see if the medicine works or not.
 These studies are to find out how the medicine acts in the bodies of healthy volunteers: how the compound is absorbed, distributed, metabolized and excreted.
+The Las Vegas clinical research unit will conduct trials requiring healthy volunteers and trials that require patient volunteers.
+Call 877-773-3707 to speak with a research professional to see if you may qualify.

 Do I have to have a test for HIV?